escowles/recipes/_posts/2024-02-24-detroit-style-pizza.md

 2/26/2024: made this last night and it was probably the best pizza i've made at home. i adjusted the size a bit and reduced the heat because it did set off the smoke alarm when i took it out of the oven.

+7/21/2025: one third of a batch of dough fit a quarter sheet pan perfectly.